 Basil is an easy herb to grow as long as you observe several important rules:

 If properly cleaned, basil seed can be stored successfully.
-First allow seed heads to dry on plants, then remove and collect the seeds.
+First allow seed heads to dry on plant, then remove and collect the seeds.
 Store in a container in a cool, dry place.